 During the training process, you may wish to employ extra methods to space the scaffold branches other than selecting naturally grown

 branches.
 Pieces of wood can be placed between branches to improve spacing (figure 1).
 Spacing with objects should be done for as short a time period as possible and should be done carefully so as not to damage bark.

 Older sweet cherry trees require little maintenance pruning.
 Annually thin twiggy branches to allow light and air to penetrate further into the canopy.
 Also remove any dead, damaged, or diseased branches.
 You may remove the ends of scaffold branches annually to keep the tree at a desired height.
 Keep in mind that sweet cherries fruit at the base of last year’s new growth and all along older branches.
 Sour cherries fruit only on tissue that grew the previous year, so pruning of older sour cherries involves removing approximately a quarter of the branches that fruited the previous year.
 That way new shoots are stimulated to grow and have some room to do so.

 DISEASE & PEST CONTROL

 The best defense against pests and diseases is to provide the plants with the right location, adequate drainage, and deep watering.
 Cherries are susceptible to certain diseases and pests, and monitoring for problems is a good idea.
-Consult the resource list at the end of this publication or consult one of our nursery professionals for more information and remedies.

 Good garden hygiene is also important.
 Use sharp, clean pruners to prevent damage and the spread of disease from other plants.
 Cleaning up dead leaves beneath the plants in the fall is also a good practice.
 This will help remove any diseases or pests which are attempting to overwinter there.